 Continuing with the Google example, here, in sequence, is what you’re going to want to look at:

-Using Kentik Detect’s handy new dimensions, you can now answer this question with a query that’s set up in the sidebar as shown in the image at right.
+Using Kentik Detect’s Ultimate Exit dimensions, you can now answer this question with a query that’s set up in the sidebar as shown in the image at right.
 For the most useful visualization, set the display type in the Display pane (not shown) to Sankey Flow diagram.